 - As well as behavioural change, temporal lobe lesions can present with visual field defects in the form of superior quadrant loss, sometimes called the 'pie in the sky defect'.

-- Temporal lobe lesions may be associated with true hypersexuality, transvestite and transsexual behaviour.
-A cerebrovascular event (CVE) normally reduces libido but temporal lobe lesions can increase it.
+- Temporal lobe lesions may be associated with true hypersexuality, and transvestite and transsexual behaviour.
+A CVE normally reduces libido but temporal lobe lesions can increase it.
 Lesions of the inferior temporal lobe have been reported to produce the Klüver-Bucy syndrome.

 The problems of examining difficulties of speech and comprehension are discussed in the separate article Dysarthria and Dysphasia.
 In terms of recognising the ability to recall information or to recognise faces, it is complicated if there is impairment of speech.
 A strange or 'temporal lobe personality' may be apparent but history from one close to the patient is more reliable and will attest to changes in personality.
 Accurate testing and ability to make an anatomical diagnosis may well be beyond the ability of most general practitioners when presented with such patients and the help of a neuropsychologist may be required.

-If a cerebrovascular event (CVE) is suspected, check the cardiovascular system, including blood pressure, auscultation of the heart and carotid arteries.
+If a CVE is suspected, check the cardiovascular system, including blood pressure, auscultation of the heart and carotid arteries.
 A brief examination of the rest of the nervous system is required.